FY 2022 Benjamin Franklin Transatlantic Fellowship

-The U.S. Embassy Vilnius is pleased to invite 16-18 year candidates from all secondary schools and gymnasia for the 2020 Benjamin Franklin Transatlantic Fellows Summer Institute.
+The U.S. Embassy Vilnius is pleased to invite 16-18 year candidates from all secondary schools and gymnasia for the 2022 Benjamin Franklin Transatlantic Fellows Summer Institute.
 The four week institute will address U.S. foreign policy priorities such as youth engagement, democracy and civil society development, and economic prosperity.
-The program will take place in June and July of 2020; exact dates will be communicated at a later time.
+The program will take place from June 25-July 23, 2022 at Purdue University in West Lafayette, Indiana.

 The Benjamin Franklin Transatlantic Fellows Summer Institute is an intensive short term exchange program whose purpose is to foster relationships among young Europeans and Americans to build strong linkages and an awareness of shared values.
 The four week program will enable teenagers, ages 16-18, to explore U.S. foreign policy priorities such as youth engagement, support for democracy and civil society, and economic prosperity.
 The program will consist of a series of lectures, seminar discussions and presentations, and a broad assortment of practical, faculty- and mentor-led workshops.
 The coursework and classroom activities will be complemented by community service activities, site visits, social and cultural activities, and homestays with American families to deepen participants’ experience of U.S. society during their exchange.